mbensmida/sphinx-poc/docs/Configuration.rst

    This is the Cron expression to schedule the daily emails.
 By default it is *0 0 23 ? \* \** (11:00pm every day).

-   Learn to write Cron expression string
+   Learn to write Cron expression string :ref:`here <ScheduledSynchronization>`.
-   :ref:`here <#PLFAdminGuide.LDAP.Synchronization.ScheduledJob>`.

 -  ``exo.notification.NotificationWeeklyJob.expression``